bids-standard/bids-specification/src/modality-specific-files/microelectrode-electrophysiology.md

 ## Recording Events (*_events.tsv)

 The `*_events.tsv` and corresponding `*_events.json` sidecar files are OPTIONAL and can be used to indicate time points of recording events.
-Each task events file REQUIRES a corresponding task data file.
-These events can be internal recording system events, task-related events, or events triggered by the experimentalist (e.g. manual reward).
+Each task events file requires a corresponding task data file.
+These events can be internal recording system events, task-related events, or events triggered by the experimentalist (for example, manual reward).
 Note that these events must share a common clock with the corresponding ephys recording data.
-For more details see the [Task Events documentation](https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/05-task-events.html).
+For more details, see the Task Events documentation.
 Note that this file can also be used to describe stimulation performed during the recording.
-For this please follow the [iEEG stimulation  documentation ](https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/04-intracranial-electroencephalography.html#electrical-stimulation).
+For this, please follow the iEEG stimulation documentation.

 ## Multi-part recordings

 Two different procedures are supported to handle multi-part recordings.
-In short, the two options are:  i) each recording is stored in an independent data file, and the corresponding metadata is described in the *_scans.tsv file; or ii) several recordings are stored in a single data file, and the corresponding metadata is described in the *_events.tsv file.
+In short, the two options are:
+i) each recording is stored in an independent data file, and the corresponding metadata is described in the `*_scans.tsv` file; or ii) several recordings are stored in a single data file, and the corresponding metadata is described in the `*_events.tsv` file.
 These two options are made available to support different usages and habits of the experimenters, as well as to benefit from the capability of the supported data formats (NWB and NIX).
-They are described in the following subsections, and made explicit through some of the example data sets provided with the BEP
+They are described in the following subsections, and made explicit through some of the example data sets.

 ### Multiple tasks / runs in separate files (*_scans.tsv)

-The *_scans.tsv should be used to provide information about multiple parts of an acquisition session (e.g. recording start times in case the recording was paused and restarted) when the data from each of these different recordings is stored in separate files.
-Each data file  should have a name that contains a `_task-XX` and/or `_run-XX` suffix, and should be described by at most one row is the `*_scans.tsv` file.
-See also the  [BIDS Scans specification](../modality-agnostic-files.md#scans-file).
+The `*_scans.tsv` should be used to provide information about multiple parts of an acquisition session (for example, recording start times in case the recording was paused and restarted) when the data from each of these different recordings is stored in separate files.
+Each data file should have a name that contains a `_task-XX` and/or `_run-XX` suffix, and should be described by at most one row in the `*_scans.tsv` file.
+See also the BIDS Scans specification.
 Relative paths to files should be used under a compulsory “filename” header.
-If acquisition time is included it should be with the  “acq_time” header.
+If acquisition time is included, it should be with the “acq_time” header.
 Datetime should be expressed in the following format 2009-06-15T13:45:30 (year, month, day, hour (24h), minute, second; this is equivalent to the RFC3339 “date-time” format, time zone is always assumed as local time).
-The run and task keywords and the corresponding `*_scans.tsv` file is OPTIONAL and can be ignored if the dataset consists of only one continuous recording and a single / no task.
+The run and task keywords and the corresponding `*_scans.tsv` file are OPTIONAL and can be ignored if the dataset consists of only one continuous recording and a single or no task.

 Optional: Yes